KfurkK/LLaMantic/README.md

 - second run tokenize.py in order to tokenize the dataset. now the dataset is ready to train the model and train the model with train.py

-# TODO
+#### TODO
-Proper evaluation/Benchmarking
+-Proper evaluation/Benchmarking
-System prompt-containing dataset
+-System prompt-containing dataset
-Available fine-tuned checkpoints
+-Available fine-tuned checkpoints
-further training strategies: RLHF, RLAI etc.
+-further training strategies: RLHF, RLAI etc.